-Thurday PM Forecast: breezy and comfortable end to the week
+Thursday PM Forecast: breezy and comfortable end to the week

 Latest Weather Blog

-Thurday PM Forecast: breezy and comfortable end to the week
+Thursday PM Forecast: breezy and comfortable end to the week

 Thursday morning began with low temperatures in the low 50s, the coolest readings since April.
 Comfortable conditions with lighter winds will continue through the weekend.